-- Administrative hearing officers: Director of Community Standards designates and trains administrative hearing officers annually.
+- Administrative hearing officers: The Director of Community Standards designates and trains administrative hearing officers annually.
 Administrative hearing officers are University officials.
 They may facilitate hearings on any type of alleged violation of The Student Code.
 Administrative hearing officers may impose any sanction as appropriate.
 Typically, a hearing will consist of one or two administrative hearing.

 - Academic Integrity hearing board: Academic misconduct hearing boards for undergraduate academic integrity issues shall typically consist of two faculty members, two students, and one non-voting chair.
 They may conduct hearings on any alleged violation regarding Academic Integrity in Undergraduate Education and Research (Appendix A).
 The board may impose any sanction as appropriate.
 Academic consequences are determined by the instructor.

 D. Administrative Hearing

 Generally, an administrative hearing brings several people together in an effort to review an allegation that a student has violated The Student Code.
-The hearing participants may include the investigating student conduct officer(s), respondent(s), complainant(s), witnesses, member(s) of the hearing body, a hearing advisor, and a support person for each respondent or complainant.
+The hearing participants may include the investigating Student Conduct officer(s), respondent(s), complainant(s), witnesses, and member(s) of the hearing body, a hearing advisor, and a support person for each respondent or complainant.

 All participants are expected to be respectful of each other’s purpose in the hearing process and to conduct themselves according to the direction of the hearing body.
-In an effort to be as fair as possible to the respondent and complainant, if applicable, student conduct procedures may be modified.
+In an effort to be as fair as possible to the respondent and to a complainant, if applicable, Student Conduct procedures may be modified.
 Community Standards may modify the procedures after taking into consideration the support and privacy needs of the parties and/or other potential hearing participants.
 This may include, but is not limited to, alteration of the hearing room setup, use of multiple rooms, video-conferencing equipment, or other electronic means.